 The Four Mills Barn, built in 1891, was designed by prominent Philadelphia architect of the Gilded Age, Horace Trumbauer, who is known for designing gentleman farms of the region and numerous iconic institutions such as the Philadelphia Museum of Art, Jefferson Medical College, Free Library of Philadelphia, Keswick Theatre and much of the campus of Duke University.
 The barn was part of a 93-acre estate called “Abendruh,” the mansion—which no longer stands—was built across Morris Road.
 The Barn has been Wissahickon Trails’ headquarters and community education space since 1976 when it was acquired from Natural Lands.
 No longer housing chickens, goats, pigeons and horses, the Barn is a regional landmark and treasured community space.
 The last update to the Barn was in 1982, when the second-floor loft was created as a community space and offices built on the first floor.

 Today, the Four Mills Barn is a great environmental education asset for the public hosting school and public programs throughout the year.
 In addition, the Four Mills Barn is positioned as a gateway to the Green Ribbon Trail as it passes through Four Mills Nature Reserve, right along the Wissahickon Creek.
 Visitors that come to hike on the Green Ribbon Trail can visit the Barn to get trail maps, water, and use the bathrooms.
-Last year, on a weekend with beautiful weather, we counted more than 600 trail users at the Four Mills Nature Reserve alone.
+In 2020, on a weekend with beautiful weather, we counted more than 600 trail users at the Four Mills Nature Reserve alone.
 With parking availability at this location, visitors can hop on the trail with ease.
 The Barn is also a short 15-minute walk from downtown Ambler, which is accessible vis SEPTA bus routes 94 & 95 as well as the Ambler Regional Rail station.

 The Wissahickon Valley is home to more than 200,000 people and Wissahickon Trails serves these individuals by preserving open space and making these areas accessible to the public at no cost.